felixge/felixge.de/_drafts/implementing-state-machines-in-postgresql.md

 FSM in PostgreSQL.
 This may not be everybody's cup of tea, but you might like how this approach us gives advanced analytical powers as a free by-product.
-Embedding this kind of logic into the database can also help protect against race conditions, but this will perhaps be the topic of a future post.
+Embedding this kind of logic into the database can also help protect against race conditions, but this will perhaps be the topic of a future post [^race].

 Let's begin by creating an `order_events` table which keeps track of all events for a given `order_id`.